ShaddGallegos/AnsibleSatellite/README.md

 Notes
 - All templates are created idempotently.
 Re-running will update Surveys and settings.
 - Set execution environment, inventory, and credentials via the template playbook variables (see controller_vars example) or edit in the UI post-creation.
 - If your AAP is fronted by the API Gateway, ensure that the Controller path is reachable (e.g., https://<host>/api/controller/v2/ or https://<host>/api/gateway/v1/automation-controller/v2/).
 This playbook auto-detects a working endpoint.
+- If a project sync fails, check for a missing `requirements.yml`; add it and re-run.
+The playbook now pauses briefly after launching the sync to avoid race conditions where playbooks were previously not yet available.

 ## Core playbooks